CliffordAnderson/XQuery4Humanists/03-Accessing-JSON-with-XQuery.md

 }
 ```

 As an exercise, can you parse the result of this API call into XQuery maps and arrays and then return only the part of the data structure containing the senses?
 Check your work [against my expression](code/senses.xqy).
-Let's build on this example to produce a formated list of definitions.
+Let's build on this example to produce a formatted list of definitions.
 In this case, we'll find all the values of "definition" keys and then iterate through the resulting array to format the result.

 ```xquery
 xquery version "3.1";